-*Weather permitting, this group will be held outside on the lawn outside of Worley Hall or on the picnic tables by the playground.
-If held outside, no reservation or membership is required, and the public is invited to join!
+Weather permitting, this group will be held outside on the lawn outside of Worley Hall (210 State Street) or on the picnic tables by the playground.
+Check our social media or call 504.896.9591 for weather updates.

+Wednesdays, 10:30–11 am.
 Enjoy the fine “art” of making a mess.
-Free, for members only.
+Free for playroom members.
 Playroom reservation required.
-Wednesdays, 10:30–11 am.

 In person at The Parenting Center (210 State Street)